Natural Image Stitching Using Depth Maps

-Instead of using weighted matches to warping non-matching patches, some NIS methods divide the target image into cells then warp them simultaneously by a deformation, where every mesh is penalized to undergo some geometric invariants (local $+$ global) as much as possible.
-Zhang and Liu proposed a mesh deformation that uses similar as local geometric invariant and projective as global geometric invariant \cite{zhang2014parallax}.
-Chen and Chuang used similar as both local and global geometric invariants \cite{chen2016natural}.
+Instead of using weighted matches to warp non-matching patches, some methods divide the target image into mesh grids and then warp them simultaneously by a deformation, where every mesh is penalized to undergo some geometric invariants (local $+$ global) as much as possible.
+Zhang and Liu \cite{zhang2014parallax} proposed a mesh deformation that uses similarity as a local geometric invariant and projective as a global geometric invariant.
+Chen and Chuang \cite{chen2016natural} used similarity as both local and global geometric invariants.
 The estimations of global similarity were comprehensively studied in \cite{chang2014shape,lin2015adaptive}.
-In order to address the NIS problem for wide-baseline images, Zhang \emph{et al.} proposed a mesh deformation that uses affine as local geometric invariant and horizontal-perpendicular-preserving as global geometric invariant \cite{zhang2016multi}.
-In order to generate perspective-consistent mosaics, Liao and Li used linearized projective \cite{li2017quasi} as both local and global geometric invariants \cite{Liao2020tip}.
-Recently, Jia \emph{et al.} proposed a new local coplanar invariant and a new global collinear invariant \cite{Jia_2021_CVPR}.
-Note that local and global geometric invariants play the roles of interpolation and extrapolation regularizers in the overlapping and non-overlapping regions respectively, while the depth map of the target image can provide more accurate regularizers.
+In order to address the image stitching problem for wide-baseline images, Zhang \emph{et al.} \cite{zhang2016multi} proposed a mesh deformation that uses affine as a local geometric invariant and horizontal-perpendicular-preserving as a global geometric invariant.
+To generate perspective-consistent mosaics, Liao and Li \cite{liao2020Single} used linearized projective \cite{li2017quasi} as both local and global geometric invariants.
+Recently, Jia \emph{et al.} \cite{jia2021Leveraging} proposed a new local coplanar invariant and a new global collinear invariant.
+Chen \emph{et. al} \cite{chen2021Image} used angle features of key points as geometric invariants to maintain the original rectangular shape of the meshes.
+Du \emph{et. al} \cite{du2022Geometric} extracted large-scale structures reflected by straight lines or curves as one geometric invariant.
+Note that local and global geometric invariants play the roles of interpolation and extrapolation regularizers in the overlapping and non-overlapping regions, respectively, while the depth map of the target image can provide a unified and more accurate regularizer.